tprrt/meta-exiguous/meta-exiguous/README.rst

 Profiling
 ~~~~~~~~~

-.. # FIXME [common] Complete the list of packages for profiling

-- E strace              ????                          (only for DEBUG)
+- E strace              openembedded-core             (only for DEBUG)
-- E ltrace              ????                          (only for DEBUG)
+- E perf                openembedded-core             (only for DEBUG)
-- E perf                ????                          (only for DEBUG)
+- E oprofile            openembedded-core             (only for DEBUG)
-- E oprofile            ????                          (only for DEBUG)
+- E valgrind            openembedded-core             (only for DEBUG)

-- E valgrind            ????                          (only for DEBUG)
+- E ltrace              meta-oe                       (only for DEBUG)

 Security analysis
 ~~~~~~~~~~~~~~~~~